HeavyMedl/heavymedl.github.io/public/cv.md

 As a front-end platform engineer at REI, I develop applications, libraries, and build-tool plugins for all product engineering teams.
 My team focuses on researching front-end patterns, evaluating technologies, and ensuring their adoption across REI.
 Additionally:

-- provide support in the form of troubleshooting to teams experiencing runtime or setup issues.
+- Provide support in the form of troubleshooting to teams experiencing runtime or setup issues.
-- mitigate security vulnerabilities in our front-end ecosystem.
+- Mitigate security vulnerabilities in our front-end ecosystem.
-- integrate vendor scripts
+- Integrate vendor scripts
-- scrutinize our properties for optimal performance.
+- Scrutinize our properties for optimal performance.
-- track emerging technologies and trends in the industry.
+- Track emerging technologies and trends in the industry.
-- provide E2E technology direction and guidance.
+- Provide E2E technology direction and guidance.
-- work closely with other enablement teams including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
+- Work closely with other enablement teams including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
-- contribute to [Cedar](https://cedar.rei.com), REI's design system.
+- Contribute to [Cedar](https://cedar.rei.com), REI's design system.

 **Senior Software Engineer | Front-end**
 ~ REI Adventures | Bellevue, WA